katyukha/Odood/docs/odood/src/production-deployment.md

 **Note:** on production installation each call to `odood` have to be run as `sudo` or from superuser.
 Odood will automatically handle switching access rights when needed.

-Also, it is recommended to use *assembly* functionality to manage third-party addons.
+Also, it is recommended to use [assembly](./assembly.md) functionality to manage third-party addons on production instances.